speedment/speedment-doc/pages/datastore.md

 ...

 ## Aggregating Columns
-A common use case in analytical applications is to aggregate many results ito a few.
+**Requires Speedment Enterprise 1.1.10 or later.** A common use case in analytical applications is to aggregate many results ito a few.
 This can be done very efficiently using the specialized collectors built into Speedment Enterprise.

 The following example will calculate the minimum, maximum and average rental duration for each "rating" category.